nu-coie/Mobile-Application/Lecture Examples/Lecture ( 9 )/Readme.md

 # Profile App 🚀👤

 > **⚠️ NOTE: This version is a draft.
-In the next lecture, we will improve the app's flow, enhance the code quality (clean code), and introduce additional features.
-Stay tuned for further improvements!**
+In the next lecture, we will improve the app's flow, enhance the code quality (clean code)!**

 ---